timothymin/timothymin.github.io/_posts/2025-06-01-zeroshotrlenablesafety.md

 FB-safe achieves a competitive trade-off between reward maximization and cost minimization across multiple tasks.
 Compared to the vanilla FB policy, FB-safe significantly reduces cost, demonstrating that the safety-aware selection layer is effective even in the zero-shot setting.

-We further study the effect of the hyperparameter $\lambda$, which governs the trade-off between reward and safety.
+I further study the effect of the hyperparameter $\lambda$, which governs the trade-off between reward and safety.
 A small $\lambda$ fails to prevent risky behavior, while a larger $\lambda$ reduces cost at the expense of reward.
 Balancing this trade-off remains an important direction for future work.

 | $\lambda$ | Reward | Cost |
 | --- | --- | --- |